 A. If a basic camera and software would serve your webcam needs, the camera embedded in your laptop or tablet should work fine.
 Those who need a few more features or higher resolution will want to consider a standalone webcam.

 A. The key component of a webcam lens is its field of view.
 Some lenses have a wider angle of view than others.
 Wide-angle lenses can “see” more of the room.
 This means you don’t need to have everyone sit tightly together to have them be part of the webcam video.
-But wide angle lenses, when taken to the extreme, can cause some distortion, so you have to find the right balance.
+However, wide-angle lenses, when taken to the extreme, can cause some distortion, so you have to find the right balance.

 A.Not necessarily, as you could make a simple voice call using Skype.
 However, it’s more fun to make a video connection over Skype, and this requires a webcam.
 Both integrated and standalone webcams work with Skype.